krisshsaahi49/rest-assured-hybrid/README.md

 - **Plugins:**
     - **Maven Compiler Plugin:** Configured to use Java 17 and set up the Lombok annotation processor.
     - **Maven Surefire Plugin:** Configured to run TestNG tests using a specified suite XML file.

-For further details, refer to the [pom.xml file](citeturn1file0).

 ---

 ## Prerequisites